China Builds World's Largest EV Charging Network With 167,000 Stations - Slashdot

 ...
 I thought climate change was a Chinese hoax?

-China appears to be shooting for EV dominance (Score:2)
+China appears to be shooting for EV dominance (Score:5, Insightful)

 The strategy appears to be to lock in local producers for the bulk EV market while only letting foreign companies succeed at the high end and then to scale up quickly.
 Once they've achieved large scale production in the world's largest market, then they will seek to dominate the foreign markets.
 They will also have more of an excuse to use their own rare metals and charge higher prices to export them.
 Smart.

 EV dominance will have side benefits in many other tech and energy spheres.
-It's an investment with p
+It's an investment with potential similar to our Apollo investment half a century ago.